JakeD520/Lucian/03_Episodes/S01E01/Scene 5.md

 At last, something to do.

 **INTRUDER** (to Val, easy)
-I’d have remembered seeing you here before.
-You’re not the sort to blend.
+I make it a point to know everyone who matters in a room.
+You?
+You matter.

 _Val arches a brow, not flattered but entertained.
 They sip, eyes locked._

 **VAL**
 Mattering is not what I seek.
-I merely looking for-
+I am merely looking for-

 A pause.
 Too long.
 Val breaks for a beat, let's their gaze drift around the space.

 **VAL**
-...
-Experiences.
+... experiences.

 _The INTRUDER smiles at that, appreciative — not many return his serve with precision.
 He leans in a little, lowering his voice so it cuts through the music._

 **INTRUDER**
-I make it a point to know everyone who matters in a room.
-You?
-You matter.
+I’d have remembered seeing you here before.
+You’re not the sort to blend.

 _VAL lets the words hang, then laughs softly — not dismissive, but genuinely pleased.
 They tip their glass toward him._

 **VAL** How refreshing.
 Most men recite their triumphs.
 You lead with recognition.

-**INTRUDER** Recognition is the triumph.my friend.
-The rest is fucking chatter.
+**INTRUDER** Recognition IS the triumph, my friend.
+The rest is just fucking chatter.

 _VAL nods slowly, savoring the line.
 They like this man.
 They could like him a lot._